filecoin-project/devgrants/storage-provider-tools-rfps.md

 ### Auto-Add New Sectors based on Capacity

-A tool to help miners automatically pledge new sectors or manage new storage deals as their machine capacity allows.
+A tool to help SPs automatically pledge new sectors or manage new storage deals as their machine capacity allows.

 #### Description

 Adding new sectors is currently managed manually.
-The tool could evaluate at regular intervals how many jobs have accumulated in each phase of a miner’s pipeline and how much extra capacity is available.
+The tool could evaluate at regular intervals how many jobs have accumulated in each phase of a SP’s pipeline and how much extra capacity is available.
 New sectors via storage deals or auto-pledging could be added as resources allow.

 This tool can be external to Lotus.